WinterAxis/ESV-MD-Bible/The_Bible_esv/25_Lamentations/Lam_3.md

 You will give them dullness of heart; your curse will be on them.

 ###### 66
-You will pursue them in anger and destroy them from under your heavens, O LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You will pursue them in anger and destroy them from under your heavens, O LORD."

 ***